 There are several things that inspired me to become more involved with GCM.
 First is the pioneering role that the market has had in expanding Chicago's sustainable food offerings and how it has helped educate us on the work of both farmers and chefs.
 Second is that I worked as a market vendor for Potter's Crackers a couple of summers ago and saw first hand the hard work that each vendor puts in to show up each week and offer great products.
 I want to be able to promote their work further and to continue to be deepen my ties with Chicago's sustainable food community.
 I have lots of skills that will hopefully serve the market well such as a nonprofit background, event production experience and an interest in education.
 I look forward to getting to work!

 What's the most delicious thing you've ever purchased from GCM?

 Seriously, how am I supposed to choose just one?
 I would have to say that I am always excited and a little bit humbled to buy local honey from Chicago Honey Co-op.
 Their product is delicious and Michael Thompson and Sydney Barton are so knowledgeable about so many things--sustainability, art, food--that it's always a pleasure to talk to them.

 What's your favorite Jr. Board event?

 The Big Table Dinners are my favorite.
-I had the pleasure of attending the dinner at Kilbourn Park last summer with other Slow Food volunteers and it was a nice way to connect GCM, farmers, chefs and good food organizations at a table filled with great food and even better conversation.
+I had the pleasure of attending the dinner at Kilbourn Park a couple of summers ago with other Slow Food volunteers and it was a nice way to connect GCM, farmers, chefs and good food organizations at a table filled with great food and even better conversation.
 I love that the dinners are free and that you can sign up on the website